-- A. All religious activities shall take place in a fully enclosed building except as may be approved by the City. - B. Associated uses on the site such as recreation centers, retreat facilities, conference centers, schools convents, and others shall meet all requirements of this Ordinance for such uses. - C. The site shall have frontage on and primary access to a major or minor arterial.
-In residential districts, this requirement may be waived by the Planning Commission if the applicant is able to demonstrate that impacts such as but not limited to traffic, parking, noise, and hours of operations, do not negatively impact adjacent properties.
+- A. All religious activities shall take place in a fully enclosed building except as may be approved by the City. - B. Facilities incidental to the main religious sanctuary must be used for church, worship, or religious education purposes, in a manner which is consistent with residential zoning and compatible with adjacent residential property.
+Associated uses on the site such as recreation centers, retreat facilities, conference centers, schools convents, and others shall meet all requirements of this Ordinance for such uses.